 Those lucky enough to have a hefty bank balance should really consider treating themselves to this wonderful OLED.
-While the signature W8 and its ‘wallpaper-thin’ design feels gimmicky, and has more or less been designed exclusively for wall-hanging, the E8 is one of the most beautiful ‘traditional’ looking sets we’ve ever seen.
-It's clear, ultra skinny stand has been designed in such a way that it appears the picture is floating in mid-air, making it even easier to become immersed in gorgeous games like Forza 7 or God Of War.
+The E8 is one of the most beautiful ‘traditional’ looking sets we’ve ever seen, and it's far better value than LG's W8 TVs, which are designed to be hung on a wall and used primarily for sports.
+The E8's clear, ultra skinny stand has been designed in such a way that it appears the picture is floating in mid-air, making it even easier to become immersed in gorgeous games like Forza 7 or God Of War.

 Here's our full guide to the best LG TVs for gaming, including advice on OLED tech.